anonuserhere/getting_started/readme_part2.md

 - "Homework"/Documentation(aka RTFM)
   Sometimes the solution to the problem you're having might just be in the manual.
 I'm lazier than you know but even I think it's only fair to read through the "getting started" or FAQs section at the very least.
   Conversely, authors also need to make sure their documentation is straightforward and easy to understand.
+  Another good trick is to search for the application/library/subject's cheat sheet to get a quick reference.

 - Applying critical thinking
   With AI not being perfect with its responses (yet), it's important to double-check responses as a good practice.